Coping with Losing a Pet

 How to explain pet euthanasia to a child

-Explain that the pet is ill, often suffering, and that you have the ability to end that suffering in a very humane and gentle way.
-It is a simple injection, very peaceful and painless, and if you really love a pet you have to make these kinds of difficult decisions.
+Be honest.
+Start by explaining that your pet is ill, suffering badly, and that you have the ability to end that suffering in a very humane and gentle way.
+The injection is a very peaceful and painless process for your pet.
+Sometimes, when you really love a pet, you have to make these kinds of difficult decisions to spare the animal from more pain and suffering.

 - Children tend to feed off of how their parents react.
-If a parent is hysterical, the children will be the same.
-If the parents are truly sad, and deal with the sadness in a healthy and thoughtful manner, the children will follow their example.
+If you’re hysterical or feel it’s the wrong decision, your child will likely react in a similar way.
+If you’re sad, and deal with that sadness in a healthy way, your child will follow your example.

-- If you are putting your beloved pet to sleep for the right reasons, tell your children that it is OK to feel sad, but don't feel guilty.
-These are two very different emotions.
+- As long as you’re putting your beloved pet to sleep for the right reasons, tell your children that it is OK to feel sad, but there’s no need to feel guilty.
 You should feel sad, and your children can feel the sadness, but don't mix guilt in with the sadness.
 One emotion is healthy, the other terribly burdensome.

-Some retired seniors living alone, however, may find it hardest to adjust to life without a pet.
+Some retired seniors living alone may find it hardest to adjust to life without a pet.
 If taking care of an animal provided you with a sense of purpose and self-worth as well as companionship, you may want to consider getting another pet at an earlier stage.
 Of course, seniors also need to consider their own health and life expectancy when deciding on a new pet.
+Again, volunteering to help pets in need can be a good way to decide if you’re ready to become a pet owner again.

 Resources and references